 If an individual is approved as a high value resident under the Government of Jersey's

-high value residency scheme, their tax rate each year will be 20% on the first £725,000 or worldwide income and 1% on anything over that amount.
+high value residency scheme, their tax rate each year will be 20% on the first £1,250,000 on worldwide income and 1% on anything over that amount.

 Locate Jersey offer a free, confidential service to support applications for

 The standard rate of corporate income tax in Jersey is 0%.

 - financial service companies (defined in the Income Tax Law) which are taxed at 10%

 - utility companies which are taxed at 20%

 - income specifically derived from Jersey property rentals or Jersey property development taxed at 20%